Fernand Lopez

 Fernand Lopez Owonyebe (born 12 November 1978) is a French former mixed martial artist (MMA) and current MMA coach.
-He is best known for having co-founded MMA Factory, the biggest MMA gym in France, as well as being the former trainer of former UFC Heavyweight Champion Francis Ngannou and current trainer of former UFC Interim Heavyweight Champion Ciryl Gane.
+He is best known for having co-founded MMA Factory, the biggest MMA gym in France, as well as being the former trainer of former UFC Heavyweight Champion Francis Ngannou and current trainer of the current UFC Heavyweight Champion Ciryl Gane.
 Since 2019, he has been director of the ARES Fighting Championship.

 Background

 Lopez was born in 1978 in a small village in Lekié and grew up in Yaoundé.
 His father was a college professor and his mother was a high school teacher.

 In his youth his father signed him up for lessons in combat sports such as Taekwondo, Boxing, Judo and Wrestling to defend himself from bullies.

 In 1997, Lopez immigrated to France where he worked as an Electrical Engineer.
 On the side he would attend sports science classes at INSEP while playing rugby in the Pro D2 league.
 However a neck injury sidelined him in rugby and he had to have surgery to treat it, rendering him unable to move his neck for three years.
-During this period, Lopez discover to Brazilian Jiu-Jitsu (BJJ) leading him to gain an interest in mixed martial arts.
+During this period, Lopez discovered Brazilian Jiu-Jitsu (BJJ) leading him to gain an interest in mixed martial arts.

 After retiring as a professional fighter, Lopez became an MMA coach at Free Fight Academy for a few years before deciding to establish his own gym.
 In 2013 Lopez and his business partner, a police officer, opened a gym called 'Cross Fight' which was later renamed 'MMA Factory'.